h2oai/h2ogpt/README.md

 python generate.py --base_model='llama' --prompt_type=wizard2 --score_model=None
 ```

+No streaming is currently supported for these CPU models in UI, but that will be fixed soon.

 #### MACOS

 All instructions are same as for GPU or CPU installation, except first install [Rust](https://www.geeksforgeeks.org/how-to-install-rust-in-macos/):